awsdocs/iam-user-guide/doc_source/id_credentials_server-certs.md

 ```

 **Example PEM\-encoded certificate chain**
 A certificate chain contains one or more certificates\.
+You can use a text editor, the copy command in Windows, or the Linux cat command to concatenate your certificate files into a chain\.
+When you include multiple certificates, each certificate must certify the preceding certificate\.
+You accomplish this by concatenating the certificates, including the root CA certificate last\.
-The following example contains three certificates, but your certificate chain might contain more or fewer\.
+The following example contains three certificates, but your certificate chain might contain more or fewer certificates\.

 ```
 -----BEGIN CERTIFICATE-----